loighic/loighic.github.io/_pages/macro/pt1/trade.md

 > Brazil will buy a pair of pants for any price that is lower than .80
 > jackets.

-We will, again, take a value in the middle and set the price at 1 pant for .50 jacket.
-And let's say that, using this price, they decide to trade 10,000 pants for 5,000 jackets.
+We will take a value in the middle and set the trade ratio at 1 pant for .50 jacket.
+And let's say that, using this ratio, they decide to trade 10,000 pants for 5,000 jackets.
 The combinations of both goods that they will have after trading are given on the right in table 8.
 If you consult the two graphs in figure 3, you will see that these combinations are to the right of both country's production possibilities frontier.
-Hence (even though Italy has an absolute advantage in the production of both goods), by specializing in the production of the good for which they have a comparative advantage and then trading, both countries end up with a combination that they could not achieve on their own.

 <table class="styled-table">
 <thead>